griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 **Example 5** Happy Eyeballs:

+Hostnames on the Internet often resolve to multiple IP addresses, each of which may have different performance and connectivity characteristics.
+Address families (IPv4 or IPv6) may be blocked, broken, or sub-optimal on a network, clients that attempt multiple connections in parallel have a chance of establishing a connection more quickly reducing the overall client delay.

-Pseudocode for returning the quickest resolved ip address for fastly.com, there is a mix of ip4 and ip6 addresses.
+Pseudocode for the Happy Eyeballs algorithm of racing connections returning the quickest resolved ip address for e.g. fastly.com.
 A real example would attempt to connect with a socket.

 The ordering of ip addresses is expected to be interleaved by family type.

 Each suspend function is decorated with a staggered 250ms delay using [onEach](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/on-each.html) by order of input.
 The first ip in the list is started without delay, subsequent ips are delayed (e.g. 250ms, 500ms ...) before starting.

 Once again, the flows `merge` concurrently starting after their respective delay, the first ip to "resolve" is returned and the rest of the tasks are cancelled.